-MSC is committed to a safe and healthy environment for all CIVMARs; therefore, we offer medical services to all full-time employees.
-Services include: surgical and hospital services and supplies needed for treatment of an injury as well as transportation for obtaining care.
-We hope you will take advantage of the medical benefits available to you, and you will read below for additional information on medical services and processes.
+MSC is committed to a safe and healthy environment for all CIVMARs; therefore, we offer limited medical services to all full-time employees.
+Read below for additional information on medical services and processes.

 Personal Medical Conditions

-CIVMARs are responsible for arranging treatment for routine and chronic conditions with their primary care provider.
-The Medical Services Officer (MSO) aboard ship is available for urgent medical needs and arranging Occupational Health examinations based on your position, but it does not serve as your primary care provider.
+CIVMARs are responsible for arranging treatment for routine and chronic conditions and non-work related injuries with their primary care provider or other civilian provider in their current location.
+The Medical Services Officer (MSO) aboard ship is available for urgent medical needs and arranging Occupational Health examinations based on your position, but they do not serve as your primary care provider.
 They do not treat or provide medications for any chronic medical condition.

-- Anyone required to take a prescription medication should have at least a six-month supply of the medication prior to sailing.
+- Anyone required to take a prescription medication should have at least a six-month supply of the medication prior to sailing (six-month supply from the moment of shipboard check-in).
 Medications should be in carry-on bags, if flying overseas to a ship.
 DO NOT pack your medications in your checked luggage in case it gets lost.
 Relying on refills via mail is not recommended.
 MSC Medical may provide a letter which you can give to your doctor, pharmacy, or insurance company to try and help you obtain extra refills of medications needed for deployment.

 - If eyeglasses or contacts are needed for vision correction, you should ideally have two pairs of glasses or extra contacts with you and a current written prescription.
 You can request prescription safety glasses through the Safety Department IAW SMS 2.1-012-ALL procedure.

 - MSC no longer requires a periodic MSC Physical Examination (MSC PE), what used to be documented on 2807/2808/Appendix S forms.
 The EKG, labs and audiogram associated with the periodic MSC PE are also no longer required.